sgmurphy/wordpress-plugins/squirrly-seo/readme.txt

 7. Squirrly SEO - SEO Briefcase

 == Changelog ==
+= 12.3.19 =
+Update - Compatible with WP 6.5.3
+Update - SLA compatibility for Chinese chars
+Update - SLA compatibility with last version of Elementor Update - Compatibility with WPML when post type is not translatable.
+Fixed - Focus Page > Platform Health tasks to not create confusion about the current URL Fixed - Location coordinates kml in sitemap
+Fixed - Prevent loading the sitemap.xml on subcategories Fixed - Adjust settings layout on scale resolution Fixed - Sitemap to use the /wp-content/cache as the default directory Fixed - Favicon size in config to load on all mobile devices

 = 12.3.18 =
 Update - Compatible with PHP 8.3 & WP 6.5
 Update - Search by URL in Focus Pages and Audit